MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 ```
 {: .language-python}

+There are two very important pieces of syntax for the `for` loop.
+Notice the colon `:` after the word list.
+You will always have a colon at the end of a `for` statement.
+If you forget the colon, you will get an error when you try to run your code.

+The second thing to notice is that the lines of code under the `for` loop (the things you want to do several times) are indented.
 Indentation is very important in python.
 There is nothing like an `end` or `exit` statement that tells you that you are finished with the loop.
 The indentation shows you what statements are in the loop.
 Each indentation is 4 spaces by convention in Python 3.
+However, if you are using an editor which understands Python, it will do the correct indentation for you when you press the tab key on your keyboard.
+In fact, the Jupyter notebook will notice that you used a colon (`:`) in the previous line, and will indent for you (so you will not need to press tab).

 Let's use a loop to change all of our energies in kcal to kJ.
 ```
 for number in energy_kcal:
     kJ = number * 4.184